 If you’re looking for a dessert to enjoy after you enjoy your bowl of deliciousness, you know I’ve got you covered in that department!

-And if you like this recipe, I think you’ll also like my vegetable fried rice with crispy ginger garlic tofu!
+And if you like this recipe, I think you’ll also like my chickpea salad sandwiches and my vegetable fried rice with crispy ginger garlic tofu!

 How to Make Sweet Potato Broccoli Chickpea Bowls